 A/C Condenser and Line Restrictions

 A restricted A/C line or component results in a change or drop in pressure at that point.
-Because of the close relationship between pressure and temperature, the temperature drops as well.
+Because of the close relationship between pressure and temperature, the temperature also drops.
 These performance-robbing restrictions are far more common on the high side of the system.
-This is because of the smaller diameter of the liquid lines.
+Even a small restriction greatly affects flow in these smaller liquid lines.

-Because of the sudden change in temperature, aiming an infrared thermometer at the suspected location is a great way to diagnose this condition.
+Because of the sudden temperature change, aiming an infrared thermometer at the suspected location is a great way to diagnose this condition.